Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Attack Evaluation

-{\em Adversary node selection.} The adversary uses several strategies for node selection, as described in Section~\ref{sec:identification_critical}.
-Specifically, the adversary uses random node selection as a baseline, and our four strategies based on maximum degree, maximum ENS score, maximum PagRank score, and maximum clustering coefficient.
+\myparagraph{Datasets} We used the MNIST~\cite{deng2012mnist} (60,000 samples), FashionMNIST~\cite{xiao2017fashionmnist} (70,000 samples), and EMNIST Digits~\cite{cohen2017emnist} (270,000 samples) datasets, all featuring $28 \times 28$ pixel images labeled to one of 10 classes.
+We also used a more complex image classification dataset, CIFAR-10, with $32 \times 32$ pixel images, 60,000 samples, and 10 classes.
+The partitioning method among peers has a large impact on the ML model, generating peer datasets that fall into two broad categories: independently and identically distributed (IID), and non-independent and identically distributed (non-IID).
+Non-IID data distribution is a common challenge in FL~\cite{li2022federated}.
+In our paper, we analyze the attack performance in both IID and non-IID settings.
+In the IID setting, each client receives an equal number of samples of each label, while in the non-IID setting, each client is allocated a proportion of the samples of each label according to the Dirichlet distribution~\cite{pmlr-v97-yurochkin19a}.

-All experiments used run for 70 epochs and we repeated each experiment configuration with three different seeds.
-Results are averaged over the three runs.
+\iffullpaper \myparagraph{Adversarial node selection} The adversary uses several strategies for node selection, as described in Section~\ref{sec:identification_critical}.
+Specifically, the adversary uses random node selection as a baseline, and our four centrality-based attack strategies: maximum degree, maximum ENS score, maximum PageRank score, and maximum clustering coefficient. \fi